Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 mid-length here, rendering it to a more manageable chu-furisode.
 But the hand painted design is a wonderful tour-de-force of blossom in every shade of that soft orange-red, making the overall

-pattern quite simple from a distance but far more effervescent up close, when the mass of paler blossoms to the front left panel begin to stand out from the pale peach
+pattern quite simple from a distance but far more effervescent up close, when the mass of paler blossoms begin to stand out from the pale peach background.

 This is an exercise in freehand blossom painting, with no other embellishments such as gold thread or size.